 Until we think of a better way to run things, from a practical point of view, at any camp site it is useful to have a principle contact with the site operators and it would therefore be sensible if that person accepted the temporary role of group leadership for the duration of that event.
 That does not mean anyone is less responsible for their own conduct but it does mean there is a final arbiter in case of any dispute that needs resolution.
 Basically what they say goes until the event is over and that includes any rules that they feel are necessary for the smooth running of that event.
 I do not think that such a provision is unfair.

 Of course, there is nothing to stop anyone organising an event in their own locality but if the name of the Steam Tent Co-operative is to be attached to it, then it should be open to all members of good standing who wish to attend without discrimination.

 True Democracy is always going to be problematic in an organisation with a nebulous and shifting membership.
 If we try and base it upon the membership figures of the Facebook group it excludes those that are not on that group.
 It also includes people that may have joined the group but not been active.
 Trying to decide what forms a quorum under such conditions is therefore fraught with difficulties.

-What I would propose is that until we find some better way of doing things we hold a simple meeting at significant national events of over thirty members for example, and decide amongst those present if any new rules or changes to existing rules need to be made.
+What I would propose is that until we find some better way of doing things we hold a simple meeting at significant national events of over twenty members for example, and decide amongst those present if any new rules or changes to existing rules need to be made.
 Such rules would then hold unless changed at a subsequent event.
 Hopefully this will keep formalities to a minimum and allow a common sense approach to most matters.